 Luckily, this site – one for which they’d scraped a deposit together, shut down their other spots and raided eBay for the furniture – was set to be the very first Hawksmoor.

 They weren’t interested in creating something excessively innovative, they claim, instead choosing something that’s pretty much universally liked – steak and chips – and then doing it really, really well.
 They meticulously tested cattle breeds from around the world before settling on the shorthorn from English butchers Ginger Pig; one of several suppliers they’ve been working with directly for the past decade.
 The result: top shelf dining without the pomp and circumstance – but somewhere that, somehow, is also a great place for a special occasion.
 And that’s because – despite opening six sites in London alone – they’re committed to making each restaurant special, personable and unique.
 It’s one of those charming success stories in the vein of Dishoom, where a relative lack of restaurant industry nous has been buoyed by frankly, being nice to people.
 Because also like Dishoom, they’ve been voted as one of the top companies to work for in the UK, and raise considerable amounts for charity every year.
 The £5 corkage for BYO Mondays doesn’t hurt, either.

-Now, in addition to the eight Hawksmoor sites across the UK, the brand has also spawned their four Foxlow offshoots, as well as incubating the trio who went on to found the Blacklock chophouses.
+Now, in addition to the eight Hawksmoor sites across the UK, the brand has also spawned their two Foxlow offshoots, as well as incubating the trio who went on to found the Blacklock chophouses.
 But it’s specifically the steak-spots in London that we’re concerning ourselves with today.

 Time to pull up a chair…